ilango100/blasgo/README.md

 ## CBLAS libraries

 This package should be able to link against any [CBLAS](http://www.netlib.org/blas/#_cblas) implementation.
+The cgo build flags has to be set accordingly.
+Most of the libraries can be linked using a go build tag.

 Currently, the following libraries are tested:

 |Library|Build Tag|Linux|Windows|
 |-|-|-|-|